webcompat/webcompat.com/CONTRIBUTING.md

 ### Configuring The Server

-To test issue submission, you need to create a fake repo on github.
+To test issue submission, you need to create a repository on github.
 Let's assume your username is `miketaylr`.
-Create a new repository called `nobody-look-at-this` (or the name of your choice).
+Create a new repository make note of the name.
+For example, the user `miketaylr` has created a repository called "[test-repo](https://github.com/miketaylr/test-repo)" for this purpose.

 ``` bash
 # set up config.py, filling in appropriate secrets and pointers to repos